hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

 -

-The subfolder "temp" only keeps started projects but not finished and probaly will never be.
+The subfolder "temp" only keeps started projects but not finished and probaly they never will be.
 Keep caution!
 They may work or not!

 ## License